FOREST English, French

 From Middle High German krus

-Nickname for a crippled person or someone who walked with a cane, from German krücke
+Nickname for a crippled person or someone who walked with a cane, from Middle High German krücke

-In southern Germany: Means "potter" from Middle High German kruoc
+In southern Germany an occupational name for a potter, derived from Middle High German kruoc

 meaning "jug, pot".

 Occupational surname for a baker who made small cakes or cookies, derived from Middle High German kuoche

 Occupational name for a maker of distaffs, from Middle High German kunkel

 Means "short" in German, ultimately from Latin curtus